Retford: Norman period and Middle Ages

-In the Domesday Book Retford was recorded as Redforde, and joined to Odesthorpe (now unknown).
-It appears to have been the property or fee of Roger de Busli, who was granted large amounts of land in what had been Anglo-Saxon Mercia.
-In 1105, East Retford was established as a royal borough by Henry I. This would have made it the second most important settlement after Nottingham itself in the county.
-According to Marcombe (1993), the intention was for East Retford "to compete with the trading privileges of Blyth Priory and to exploit the market opportunities of north Nottinghamshire".
-In 1225, the burgesses of Retford are said to have taken over the collection of 'river tolls' from Blyth Priory.
+Despite this debate, Retford was the second place to become a borough in the county of Nottinghamshire after Nottingham itself; the next borough to be created in the county was Newark in 1549.

+According to Marcombe (1993), there was an intention for Retford "to compete with the trading privileges of Blyth Priory and to exploit the market opportunities of north Nottinghamshire".
+In 1225, for example, the burgesses of Retford are said to have taken over the collection of 'river tolls' from Blyth Priory.